- How does the pupil control how light enters the eye to affect retina?

 - A perfect black body is merely a hole.
 A hole is capable of radiating and absorbing energy simultaneously.

-- An imperfect black body would be any darkened surface made by the application of a pigment.
+- An imperfect black body would be any darkened surface made by the application of pigment.
 It is imperfect because the surface results from an inherent quality of the material itself.
 All imperfect black bodies may either radiate or absorb, never both simultaneously.

 The human eye contains both a perfect black body and several imperfect ones.
 Most of the food guru’s missed these details.
 The pupil is a perfect black body and as such, it can radiate and absorb at once.
 This fact is put to good use in ophthalmology and optometry by makers of optical appliances and lenses for the observation of the interior of the eye.
 I use this every day when I look into an eye to see the retina.
 The other imperfect black body the eye contains is the choroid.
 This imperfect black body contains the RPE.
 The RPE = retinal pigmented epithelium.
 This imperfect black body absorbs all frequencies of light.
 Might this be where we collect light to run our eye clock?
 Yep.
 In fact, one of the keys to an imperfect black body is that it allows all light that enters the eye to pass through it to hit the retina.
 Light so absorbed this way is transformed to heat (infrared light).

 EYE GEEKS: The retina is made up of two main layers.
 There is an inner layer of ‘seeing cells’ called rods and cones.
-These cells react to light and send electrical signals down tiny nerve fibres (which collect into the optic nerve) to the brain.
+These cells react to light and send electrical signals down tiny nerve fibers (which collect into the optic nerve) to the brain.
 The outer layer – the retinal pigment epithelium (RPE) – is a layer of cells behind the rods and cones.
 The RPE is an insulating layer between the retina and the choroid.
 These cells help to nourish and support the rods and cones.
 They pass nutrients from the blood vessels in the choroid to the rods and cones.
 They also take waste materials from the rods and cones to the blood vessels in the choroid.
-The RPE can be thought of as a filter, determining what substances reach the retina.
+The RPE can be thought of like a filter, determining what substances reach the retina.
 Many components of blood are harmful to the retina and are kept away from it by a normally functioning RPE.
 The rods and cones are responsible for vision in different conditions.
 There are many more rods than cones, and rods are smaller cells than cones: Rods are also never found in the central retina and dominate the periphery of the retina.

 The cone cells (‘cones’) help us to see in the daylight, providing the basis for the color vision of our eye camera.